josehu07/foreactor/README.md

 To enable foreactor for an application function, we need the following components:

-- The core foreactor library under `foreactor/`
+- The core foreactor library `libforeactor.so`
-- An application plugin describing the function's syscall graph, to be put alongside application code
+- A code file (called a plugin) describing the chosen function's syscall graph, to be put alongside application source code
-- Some minor modifications to the applications build system
+- Minor modifications to the application's build system to include compilation of the plugin and some linker wrapper options
+- Build, then run the application with proper environment variables to turn on foreactor pre-issuing

 **Instructions**: